YouTube, Apple and Facebook Ban Infowars, Which Decries 'Mega Purge'

 YouTube and Facebook had previously warned Jones and Infowars that they were accumulating "strikes" by violating the services' community standards.

-Early Monday, Facebook announced that it had permanently removed four Alex Jones-related pages — the Alex Jones Channel Page, the Alex Jones Page, the InfoWars Page and the Infowars Nightly News Page.
+Early Monday, Facebook announced that it had permanently removed four Alex Jones-related pages — the Alex Jones Channel Page, the Alex Jones Page, the Infowars Page and the Infowars Nightly News Page.

 "We believe in giving people a voice, but we also want everyone using Facebook to feel safe," the company said in a statement.
 "It's why we have community standards and remove anything that violates them, including hate speech that attacks or dehumanizes others."